New Teacher Tales – Sharon

 What was your favourite place to work?

-I’ve taught in Hong Kong and Bournemouth and I loved both places for different reasons.
-I love HK because it’s my hometown, and my family are here.
+I’ve been an English teacher in Hong Kong and Bournemouth and I loved both places for different reasons.
+I love Hong Kong because it’s my hometown, and my family are here.
 I really struggled with homesickness when I lived in the UK, because I missed the food, the nightlife, the excitement of going to a midnight movie and coming out and getting some noodles at 3am.

 But Bournemouth was a great place to start out as a teacher, and it’s a beautiful part of England – the countryside is just breathtaking.
 But teaching English in the UK is just not worth it because wages are so low.
 Unless you plan to work in a university, I think it’s quite hard to move up the career ladder in a small language school there.